ZAID-BAARAB/Spring_Boot-With-Apache-Kafka/README.md

 ## Spring Boot Application With Kafka Example

-A sample application which demonstrates how to use `KafkaTemplate` to send message to Kafka Topic within a transaction and how message is received by the Kafka Consumer.
+this repo is sample application which demonstrates how to use `KafkaTemplate` to send message to Kafka Topic within a transaction and how message is received by the Kafka Consumer.

 ### High Level Architecture